-action, Amr Waked, Chris Pine, Connie Nielsen, Gal Gadot, HBO Max, Kristen Wiig, Kristoffer Polaha, Lilly Aspell, Lucian Perez, movies, Natasha Rothwell, Patty Jenkins, Pedro Pascal, reviews, Robin Wright, Shane Attwooll, superheroes, TV, Washington D.C., Wonder Woman, Wonder Woman 1984
+action, Amr Waked, Chris Pine, Connie Nielsen, fantasy, Gal Gadot, HBO Max, Kristen Wiig, Kristoffer Polaha, Lilly Aspell, Lucian Perez, movies, Natasha Rothwell, Patty Jenkins, Pedro Pascal, reviews, Robin Wright, sci-fi, science fiction, Shane Attwooll, superheroes, TV, Washington D.C., Wonder Woman, Wonder Woman 1984

 December 24, 2020